In this document, you’ll learn how to customize Medusa’s core and run tests.

 Run API Integration Tests

-API integration tests are used to test out Medusa’s core endpoints.
+API integration tests are used to test out Medusa’s core API Routes.

 To run the API integration tests, run the following command in the root directory of the repository: